d2l-ai/d2l-en/chapter_appendix_math/naive-bayes-to-mv-to-appendix.md

 ## The Naive Bayes Classifier

 Fortunately, by making some assumptions about conditional independence, we can introduce some inductive bias and build a model capable of generalizing from a comparatively modest selection of training examples.
-To begin, let's use Bayes Theorem, to express the classifier as
+To begin, let us use Bayes Theorem, to express the classifier as

 $$\hat{y} = \operatorname*{argmax}_y \> p(y | \mathbf{x}) = \operatorname*{argmax}_y \> \frac{p( \mathbf{x} | y) p(y)}{p(\mathbf{x})}.$$

 Note that the denominator is the normalizing term $p(\mathbf{x})$ which does not depend on the value of the label $y$.
 As a result, we only need to worry about comparing the numerator across different values of $y$.
 Even if calculating the demoninator turned out to be intractable, we could get away with ignoring it, so long as we could evaluate the numerator.
 Fortunately, however, even if we wanted to recover the normalizing constant, we could, since we know that $\sum_y p(y | \mathbf{x}) = 1$, hence we can always recover the normalization term.

-Now, let's focus on $p( \mathbf{x} | y)$.
+Now, let us focus on $p( \mathbf{x} | y)$.
 Using the chain rule of probability, we can express the term $p( \mathbf{x} | y)$ as

 $$p(x_1 |y) \cdot p(x_2 | x_1, y) \cdot ... \cdot p( x_d | x_1, ..., x_{d-1}, y)$$